-Nothing beats a great pair of legs, and for you lifters, I’m talking about killer quads.
+Nothing beats a great pair of legs, and for you lifters, I’m talking about building killer quads.
 Good legs will set you apart from the rest at the gym, on the beach, and even on the competitive stage.
-The trick is knowing how to properly train your legs to bring them to a new level.
+The trick is in knowing how to properly train your legs to bring them to a new level.

 Note: This article is not about ripping or cutting your legs.
 You have to have a foundation built before you can sculpt the muscle.
 Focus on building mass now and sculpting later.

 If you want to build killer quads then you are going to have to chill out on the cardio.
 I have seen a lot of people training in the gym who had awesome potential to build some muscular, but they were wasting time and energy over-training them by doing too much cardio An over-trained muscle will never grow.

 If you are training for muscle size and development, then you need to limit your cardio to about 3 days a week for 20-30 minutes per session.
 Doing too much elliptical work and biking will work against your leg building efforts.
 Tom Venuto states, “There’s no doubt that too much cardio added on top of a weight training program has the potential to hold back strength and muscle gains.”
 You can’t build good leg muscle density with excessive high-impact cardio workouts.
 Give your leg muscle some rest time so they can rebuild and grow.